manveru/innate/README.md

 It won't have all the capabilities one might be used to out of the box, but extending them is easy.

-What provides means is that every Action has different ways of being rendered, depending on so-called wishes.
+Having "provides" means that every Action has different ways of being rendered, depending on so-called wishes.

 A wish may be anything related to the request object, and by default it will